Backbase/twilio-integration-service/README.md

 To run the service from the built binaries, use:
 - java -jar target/twilio-integration-service-1.0.0-SNAPSHOT-boot.war

-the bynaries can run in web containers such as:
+the binaries can run in web containers such as:
    - Apache Tomcat 8 (Tested)
    - IBM Liberty Profile (Not Tested yet)
    - Wildfly